dcodesdev/rustfinity.com/challenges/slice-manipulation/description.md

 - Use the `.get_mut(index)` method to safely access a mutable reference to an element at a given index.
 This avoids panics for out-of-bound accesses.
 - A `for` loop is useful for iterating through the `indices` slice.
-- Remember that slices are views into arrays or vectors; they cannot be resized, but their contents can be modified.
 </details>